 District Policy (EIA Local) states that grading guidelines shall ensure that grades reflect a student’s relative mastery of an assignment and that a sufficient number of grades are taken to support the grade average assigned.
-Elementary teachers will take a minimum of seven grades each quarter in each core content area (reading, writing, math, science, social studies).
+Elementary teachers will take a minimum of nine grades each quarter in each core content area (reading, writing, math, science, social studies).

 Additional Grading Information